What’s new with Microsoft 365? This page contains the latest news, images, videos and press materials.

 Future of Productivity

 Office and Office 365 Logos

 COVID-19 and Remote Work Resources

 How is Microsoft Teams performing?

 Over the last three years, thousands of organizations, small and large—including 93 of the Fortune 100—have discovered how Teams can be their hub for teamwork, helping them to stay connected and engaged.
-Industry leading organizations are rolling out Teams enterprise-wide.
-In fact, 20 customers have more than 100,000 employees actively using Teams, and 650 organizations have more than 10,000 users.
-Accenture recently became the first organization to surpass half a million users, and we expanded our partnership with the NFL, collaborating to bring their first-ever virtual NFL Draft to life.
+Industry-leading organizations are rolling out Teams enterprise-wide.
+Sixty-nine organizations now have more than 100,000 users of Teams, and over 1,800 organizations have 10,000+ users.
+Accenture recently became the first organization to surpass half a million users, and we expanded our partnership with the NFL to bring their first-ever virtual NFL Draft to life.

-With COVID-19 continuing to impact people and countries around the world, organizations and employees are transitioning to remote work.
-As a result, we have seen an unprecedented spike in Teams usage.
-Since April, we’ve seen more than 200 million Microsoft Teams meeting participants in a single day, generating more than 4.1 billion meeting minutes.
-We’ve also seen more than 183,000 educational institutions relied on Teams, and healthcare providers logged over 34 million Teams meetings.
-Also, Teams now has more than 75 million daily active users, with two-thirds sharing, collaborating, or interacting with files on Teams. (as of April 30, 2020)
+With COVID-19 continuing to impact people and countries around the world, organizations and employees are transitioning to remote work and we have seen an unprecedented spike in Teams usage.
+Teams users generated more than 5 billion meeting minutes in a single day, and we are seeing increased usage intensity across the platform as people communicate, collaborate, and co-author content in Teams.
+Teams now has more than 75 million daily active users, with two-thirds sharing, collaborating, or interacting with files on Teams.

 *We define daily active usage as the maximum daily users performing an intentional action in a 24-hour period across the desktop client, mobile client, and web client.
 Intentional actions include sending or replying to a chat, joining a meeting, or opening a file in Teams.
 Passive actions like auto boot, minimizing a screen, or closing the app are not included.

 How is the Office 365 business performing?